Augustine of Hippo Quote

 About Augustine of Hippo

-According to his contemporary, Jerome, Augustine "established anew the ancient Faith".
+According to his contemporary, Jerome of Stridon, Augustine "established anew the ancient Faith".
 In his youth he was drawn to the Manichaean faith, and later to the Hellenistic philosophy of Neoplatonism.
 After his conversion to Christianity and baptism in 386, Augustine developed his own approach to philosophy and theology, accommodating a variety of methods and perspectives.
 Believing the grace of Christ was indispensable to human freedom, he helped formulate the doctrine of original sin and made significant contributions to the development of just war theory.
 When the Western Roman Empire began to disintegrate, Augustine imagined the Church as a spiritual City of God, distinct from the material Earthly City.
 The segment of the Church that adhered to the concept of the Trinity as defined by the Council of Nicaea and the Council of Constantinople closely identified with Augustine's On the Trinity.

 Augustine is recognized as a saint in the Catholic Church, the Eastern Orthodox Church, the Lutheran churches, and the Anglican Communion.
 He is also a preeminent Catholic Doctor of the Church and the patron of the Augustinians.
 His memorial is celebrated on 28 August, the day of his death.
 Augustine is the patron saint of brewers, printers, theologians, and a number of cities and dioceses.
 His thoughts profoundly influenced the medieval worldview.
 Many Protestants, especially Calvinists and Lutherans, consider him one of the theological fathers of the Protestant Reformation due to his teachings on salvation and divine grace.
 Protestant Reformers generally, and Martin Luther in particular, held Augustine in preeminence among early Church Fathers.
 From 1505 to 1521, Luther was a member of the Order of the Augustinian Eremites.

 In the East, his teachings are more disputed and were notably attacked by John Romanides, but other theologians and figures of the Eastern Orthodox Church have shown significant approbation of his writings, chiefly Georges Florovsky.
 The most controversial doctrine associated with him, the filioque, was rejected by the Eastern Orthodox Church.
 Other disputed teachings include his views on original sin, the doctrine of grace, and predestination.
 Though considered to be mistaken on some points, he is still considered a saint and has influenced some Eastern Church Fathers, most notably Gregory Palamas.
-In the Greek and Russian Orthodox churches, his feast day is celebrated on 15 June.
+In the Greek and Russian Orthodox Churches, his feast day is celebrated on 15 June.